jumaallan/dev-fest-2019/README.md

 👀  Writing DevFest19 App using [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/), in 100% Kotlin.

-This goes without saying, much help from @wangerekaharun [Harun Wangereka](https://github.com/wangerekaharun), Android Developer @ Apps:Lab - help with many things along the way and @JabezNzomo99 [Jabez Nzomo](https://github.com/JabezNzomo99), a student and an Android Maestro - helping with writing tests for this codebase.
+This goes without saying, much help from:

+* @wangerekaharun [Harun Wangereka](https://github.com/wangerekaharun), Android Developer @ Apps:Lab - help with many things along the way

+* @JabezNzomo99 [Jabez Nzomo](https://github.com/JabezNzomo99), a student and an Android Maestro - helping with writing tests for this codebase.

 The code is open for external contributions and PRs!